THE COLIN B. KENNEDY COMPANY

 When using just the 110 receiver with no audio amplifier, a good set of earphones is necessary.
 Baldwin 'phones with their direct-driven mica diaphragms have the best sensitivity, sometimes equivalent to a single stage of audio amplification, when compared to standard ferrous-diaphragm 'phones.
 If the Type 525 Two-Stage Audio Amplifier is going to be used, the A supply will have to be capable of supplying at least four amps (one amp "headroom.")
 The Universal's Telephones output is strapped to the Type 525 Input and the 'phones connected to the Type 525 Output.
 Detector, 1 Audio Amplifier or 2 Audio Amplifiers can be selected by inserting the corded telephone plug into the appropriate phone jack.
 The Type 525 filament controls will determine the amplifier gain.
 Horn Speakers can be driven by the Type 525 but only for Broadcast reception, the other signals generally being too weak to be heard in the loud speaker.

 The Type 220 went through the same evolution as the Universal so early versions, made in San Francisco, will have nickel-plated binding posts and a Plate Potentiometer control while the later St. Louis versions have bakelite capped binding posts and no Plate adjustment.
-It is normal to find the Type 220 coils coated in clear shellac (while most Type 110 receiver coils are coated with amber shellac.)
-While most components aren't interchangeable, the same quality and style of manufacture is used in the Type 220 as with the other Kennedy equipment.
+Most Type 220 coils are coated in clear shellac giving the coils a white appearance while most Type 110 receiver coils were coated with amber shellac.
+While most components aren't interchangeable, the same quality and style of manufacture is used in the Type 220 as with the other 1921-22 Kennedy equipment.

 Fred's phone call to me started out, "You know anybody that has a Kennedy variometer?"

 "Yeah, me," was my reply.

 "Well, come over.
 I have a Kennedy 220 for you that's missing the variometer."